-It is strongly recommended candidates apply via ERAS as soon as pssible after ERAS opens in mid-September.
-Interviews are held the first week of Decemeber.
-Deadline for Receipt of applications is October 1.
+It is strongly recommended candidates apply via ERAS as soon as possible after ERAS opens in mid-September.
+Interviews are held the first week of December.
+The deadline for receipt of applications is October 1.

 Both DO and MD students are welcome and strongly encouraged to spend a 1-4 week rotation in the department to help the program understand resident’s strengths and for residents to completely understand the department.